Alvah H. Chapman Jr. Outstanding Dissertation Award

 Assistant Professor in the Department of Human Resource Management at Rutgers, The State University of New Jersey

-Dr. Joo Hun Han, whose dissertation titled, “Admiration or Envy?
-Effects of LMX Differentiation on Group Processes and Performance under Different Reward Systems”, was selected as the recipient of the 2015 Alvah H. Chapman Jr. Outstanding Dissertation Award.
+The recipient of the 2015 Alvah H. Chapman Jr. Outstanding Dissertation Award is Dr. Joo Hun Han.
+Dr. Han dissertation was titled, “Admiration or Envy?
+Effects of LMX Differentiation on Group Processes and Performance under Different Reward Systems”.
 His dissertation was selected from a pool of scholarly work coming in from four countries and representing sixteen universities.
 Joo Han received his Ph.D. from the Smith School of Business at the University of Maryland, College Park and is currently an Assistant Professor in the Department of Human Resource Management at Rutgers, The State University of New Jersey.
 Dr. Han’s research examines the intersection between leadership and human resource practices with focus on their joint effects on employee attitudes, emotions, and performance at multiple levels.
 His interests also lie in strategic human resource management, compensation, and employee citizenship and counterproductive behavior.
 His work has been published or is in press at the Journal of Applied Psychology and Human Resource Management.
 Dr. Han is a member of the Academy of Management and the Society for Industrial and Organizational Psychology.

 2014 Alvah H. Chapman Jr. Outstanding Dissertation Award Recipient